IslandViewPTA/islandview-pta-site/content/get-involved.md

 Check out all the different ways you can get involved.
 Just click any that interest you and your email will be forwarded to the correct person.

+[**5th Grade Graduation**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%205th%20Grade%20Graduation): Prepare for our 5th Graders to leave the Eagles Nest and fly off to Middle School.

+[**100th Day Food Drive**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Food%20Drive): Help support our local food banks and celebrate the 100th day of school with the 100th Day Food Drive!

 [**Class ACT School Play**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20ACT%20School%20Play): The PTA works with the Anacortes Community Theatre’s School for the Performing Arts to create an annual school play starring up to 80 Island View students.

 [**Display / Bulletin Board**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Display-Reader%20Board): Committee that helps with the visual presence of the PTA, by creating appealing bulletin boards and display cases.

 [**Family Fun**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Family%20Fun): Throughout the year, the PTA hosts several just-for-fun events for Island View students and their families, including movie parties, family fun nights, etc.

+[**Field Day**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Field%20Day): Planning and coordinating much of the activities and fun on Field Day.

 [**Garden Club**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Garden%20Club): Works with teachers to fully utilize the new Island View School Garden.